Emilio Bozzi is born in Milan (Wikipedia).

 Legnano resets the serial number format with four numbers followed by one upper case letter (ie. 5521S) stamped inside a box on the front and top of the head tube.

-Gino Bartali joins the Legnano at the age of 22, winning the Giro d’Italia in his first year with the team.
+Gino Bartali joins the Legnano team at the age of 22, winning the Giro d’Italia in his first year.

-Emilio Bozzi dies on September 21st in Milan.
+Emilio Bozzi dies on September 21st in Milan (Wikipedia).

 Fausto Coppi joins the Legnano team and rides alongside Gino Bartali for two years (1939, 1940) returning after the war in 1946 to ride for Bianchi.